wfleming/dotfiles/README.markdown

 System-wide configurations are under `system`, and are installed with `system/install.sh` (which must be run as root).

-`new-machine` contains scripts for setting up a new Arch Linux machine.
+`new-machine` contains scripts for setting up a new machine.

 `manual` contains some notes on preferred configuration I haven't figured out how to (or bothered to) automate yet.